Severe Thunderstorm Warning issued for Campbell, Claiborne by NWS - NewsBreak

-Effective: 2022-07-05 18:57:00 CDT Expires: 2022-07-05 19:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Anderson; Blount; Knox The National Weather Service in Morristown has issued a * Severe Thunderstorm Warning for Southeastern Anderson County in east Tennessee Central Knox County in east Tennessee Northwestern Blount County in east Tennessee * Until 845 PM EDT. * At 757 PM EDT, a severe thunderstorm was located near Clinton, moving south at 25 mph.
-HAZARD...60 mph wind gusts and penny size hail.
+Effective: 2022-07-08 16:16:00 CDT Expires: 2022-07-08 16:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Continuous cloud to ground lightning is occurring with this storm.
+Move indoors immediately.
+Lightning is one of nature`s leading killers.
+Remember, if you can hear thunder, you are close enough to be struck by lightning.
+Target Area: Jefferson; Knox; Sevier A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 545 PM EDT FOR NORTHEASTERN KNOX...CENTRAL JEFFERSON AND NORTHWESTERN SEVIER COUNTIES At 515 PM EDT, a severe thunderstorm was located 7 miles southwest of New Market, or 10 miles northwest of Sevierville, moving east at 25 mph.
+HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Knoxville, Oak Ridge, Clinton, Alcoa, Farragut, Louisville, Rockford, Halls, Friendsville and Karns.
-This includes the following highways Interstate 40 in Tennessee between mile markers 374 and 393.
-Interstate 75 in Tennessee between mile markers 108 and 121.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...0.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH
+IMPACT...Expect damage to roofs, siding, and trees.
+Locations impacted include Knoxville, Sevierville, Jefferson City, Dandridge, New Market, Strawberry Plains, Blaine, Mascot, Piedmont and Kodak.
+This includes the following highways Interstate 40 in Tennessee between mile markers 396 and 423.
+Interstate 81 in Tennessee between mile markers 1 and 2.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH

 Comments / 0